-131 TLC The Land Conservancy, Conservation Covenant Clauses - Including Definition of Terms, Covenant Intent, Covenant Restrictions and Reserved Rights, Victoria, BC, June 2009.
+TLC The Land Conservancy, Conservation Covenant Clauses - Including Definition of Terms, Covenant Intent, Covenant Restrictions and Reserved Rights, Victoria, BC, June 2009.

-- (viii) causes or allows any indigenous flora on the Covenant Area to be cut down, removed, defoliated or tampered with in any way; - (b) use or permit the use of the Covenant Area for fishing or hunting, or for the gathering and grazing of domestic animals; - (c) have the Land removed from the Agricultural Land Reserve; - (d) construct, build, affix or place on the Land [or Covenant Area] any buildings, structures, fixtures, habitation sites or improvements of any kind, except for a period of not more than 30 days and as necessary for use in supervised educational programs and scientific research; - (e) lay out or construct any new roads or paths on the Covenant Area; - (f) lease or license the Land [or Covenant Area] or any part thereof unless the lease or license is expressly made subject to the provisions of this Agreement and expressly entitles the Owner to terminate the lease or license if the tenant or licensee breaches any of the provisions of this Agreement; - (g) after all financial encumbrances have been removed from the
+- (viii) causes or allows any indigenous flora on the Covenant Area to be cut down, removed, defoliated or tampered with in any way; - → This clause requires that plants that are native to the area must be left in a natural state. - (b) use or permit the use of the Covenant Area for fishing or hunting, or for the gathering and grazing of domestic animals; - → Covenants on land within the Agricultural Land Reserve must be approved by the Provincial Agricultural Land Commission. - (c) have the Land removed from the Agricultural Land Reserve; - (d) construct, build, affix or place on the Land [or Covenant Area] any buildings, structures, fixtures, habitation sites or improvements of any kind, except for a period of not more than 30 days and as necessary for use in supervised educational programs and scientific research; - (e) lay out or construct any new roads or paths on the Covenant Area; - (f) lease or license the Land [or Covenant Area] or any part thereof unless the lease or license is expressly made subject to the provisions of this Agreement and expressly entitles the Owner to terminate the lease or license if the tenant or licensee breaches any of the provisions of this - → A lease gives someone possession and rights to use the property for a fixed period.
+A license gives permission for someone to use specified material on the property.
+In either case, a lessee or licensee should be made aware of covenant restrictions.